posva/vue-plugin-template/CONTRIBUTING.md

   multiple pull requests.

 - **Send coherent history** - Make sure your commits message means something.
-If you can, please add Emojis to better reflect the nature of the commit 😄
+If you like emojis, feel free to add one at the beginning of the commit to better reflect the nature of the commit 😄

 ## Debugging